ZX Spectrum graphic modes

-The original ZX Spectrum computer produces a one bit per pixel, bitmapped colour graphics video output.
+The original ZX Spectrum computer produces a one bit per pixel, bitmapped color graphics video output.
 A composite video signal is generated through an RF modulator, and was designed for use with contemporary 1980s television sets.

-The image size of the framebuffer is 256 × 192 pixels, with a palette of 15 non-modifiable colours, where the entire colour palette is extremely saturated.
-The resolution of the colour output is 64 times lower than the resolution of the pixel bitmap.
-The extremely low colour resolution was used to conserve memory, totaling just 768 bytes for colour attributes.
-Colour is stored separate from the pixel bitmap, as a 32 × 24 cell grid, using one byte per each of the character cells.
-One character cell is composed of 8 × 8 pixels.
-In practice, this means any character cell can only use two selected colours for colouring the contained 64 pixels.
+The image size of the framebuffer is 256 × 192 pixels, with a fixed palette of 15 saturated colors.
+Each block of 8 × 8 pixels is limited to two colors.
+The low color resolution conserved memory, totaling just 768 bytes for color attributes.
+Colur is stored separate from the pixel bitmap, as a 32 × 24 cell grid, using one byte per each of the character cells.

 Since the machine was designed for usage with a standard television set, the 256 × 192 pixel area is surrounded by a wide border that fills up the remaining space of the standard 384 × 288 quarter-resolution of 625-line TV screen area.
 Usually, the border area assumes a single colour, but using software tricks, it is possible to display some low-resolution graphics there.

 The ZX Spectrum lacked dedicated hardware for scrolling and sprites, or a dedicated hardware blitter.
 To facilitate the display of colour graphics, the original ZX Spectrum employs 16 KiB of discrete graphics RAM.
 The latency of the graphics RAM is 150 ns; the peak bandwidth is 2.1875 MB/s (calculated as 224 × 5/8 bytes per 64 μs).